ee2k/Computational-X-Interest-Group/docs/en/Neural_networks/README.md

 By following the resources in this section, you'll learn how to build neural networks from scratch.

-Please contribute if you think you could make them better.
+Please contribute if you think improvements can be made.

 ## [Introduction](01_Introduction/README.md)